 This hardy ornamental evergreen citrus sounds like a great addition to the home garden, and I bet you are wondering just how to grow a calamondin.
 If you live in zone 8b or colder, this is one of the few citrus trees that you can grow outside.

-Calamondins can be propagated via seedings, or by rooting softwood cuttings in the spring or semi-ripe cuttings in the summer.
+Calamondins can be propagated via seedings, by rooting softwood cuttings in the spring, or with semi-ripe cuttings in the summer.
 They may also be bud grafted onto sour orange rootstock.
-The flowers require no cross pollination and will produce fruit at two years of age, continuing to bear almost all year around.
+The flowers require no cross-pollination and will produce fruit at two years of age, continuing to bear almost all year round.
 The trees can be forced into blooming by withholding water until the foliage wilts and then watering thoroughly.

 Calamondin Tree Care

 Although calamondin trees can be grown indoors, they are better suited for outdoor cultivation in half shade or direct sun.
-Calamondin tree care indicates temperatures between 70-90 degrees F. are most suitable and any temp less than 55 degrees F. will adversely affect its growth.
+Calamondin tree care indicates temperatures between 70-90 degrees F. (21-32 C.) are most suitable, and any temp less than 55 degrees F. (12 C.) will adversely affect its growth.

 Do not overwater calamondin.
-Allow the soil to dry to the depth of one inch before watering.
+Allow the soil to dry to the depth of 1 inch (2.5 cm.) before watering.

-Fertilize during the winter using one half strength water soluble fertilizer every five weeks or so.
-Then in the early spring, add a slow release fertilize (i.e. Osmocote) and continue to fertilize with full strength water soluble fertilizer every month during the growing season.
+Fertilize during the winter using one half-strength, water-soluble fertilizer every five weeks or so.
+Then in the early spring, add a slow-release fertilizer and continue to fertilize with a full-strength, water-soluble fertilizer every month during the growing season.

 Harvest the fruit with clippers or scissors to avoid damaging the stem.
 Fruit is best eaten soon after harvest or should be refrigerated immediately.